Article

 He's not asking you to feel a certain way about immigration or Iran or the American dream.
 He's describing his father, accurately, and trusting the audience to connect whatever they need to connect.

 The bits in the special pull from the particular texture of growing up Iranian-American in Silver Spring, Maryland — the specific negotiation between two worlds that first-generation kids know, the code-switching, the explanations, the moments that were embarrassing at thirteen and clarifying at thirty.
+But the emotional core is simpler: he's talking about watching a man work without complaint, and what that teaches you about what work actually is.

 Bobac Shows Up Mid-Set